 Consumer Data Right enables consumers to choose what happens to data about their usage that’s collected on their behalf.

 Current privacy policies prevent organisations from sharing personal consumer data with other parties.
-For this reason, the onus lands on the consumer to gather and share data with a potential new service provider in order to get the best product or service.
+For this reason, the onus lands on the consumer to gather and share data with a potential new service provider to get the best product or service.
 Making the transfer of data from one provider to another easier means the consumer isn’t responsible for gathering and delivering the information they need if they want to switch to another business.
 CDR may also enable a consumer to build a portfolio of providers for different services within a sector.
-On top of this, with more information under the hood, organisations are better enabled to design more personalised, data-driven products and experiences for their users, encouraging differentiation and product specialisation.
-As a result, consumers should also enjoy improved user experiences as a result of companies sharing usage data.
+On top of this, with more information at hand, organisations are better enabled to design more personalised, data-driven products and experiences for their users, encouraging differentiation and product specialisation.
+Consumers should also enjoy improved user experiences as a result of companies sharing usage data.
 When businesses understand how their customers use their products, they can tweak them accordingly.

 What does Consumer Data Right mean for energy retailers?

-Data privacy, and the right to access and utilise personal data, is increasingly in the limelight in our industry thanks to new technology and tracking opportunities like smart meter technology, IoT devices and home generation and storage.
-For many businesses, the ability to track, collect and analyse consumer data provides a competitive advantage through customised products and services.
+Data privacy and the right to access and utilise personal data is increasingly in the limelight thanks to new technology and tracking opportunities like smart meter technology, IoT devices and home generation and storage.
+For many businesses, the ability to track, collect, and analyse consumer data provides a competitive advantage through customised products and services.

 However, it’s important that businesses recognise their role as custodians, rather than owners, of personal data.
 The role of a business is to collect, store and safeguard consumer data at the consent of the user, until they choose to use it or move it on.
-As custodians of consumer data operating under Consumer Data Right, businesses must respect the wishes of their customers, and get prepared to share.
+As custodians of consumer data operating under CDR, businesses must respect the wishes of their customers, and be prepared to share.

 What does Consumer Data Right mean for Flux?